crisprVerse/Tutorials/Building_Database_Human_Cas9/README.md

 ### Converting the `GuideSet` object to a list of data.frames

-The `flattenGuideSet` function in `crisprDesign` is a convenience function to convert the complex `GuideSet` object into a set of 5 data.frames that can be saved as plain text files:
+The `flattenGuideSet` function in `crisprDesign` is a convenience function to convert a `GuideSet` object into a set of `data.frames` that can be saved as plain text files:

 ``` r
 dfs <- flattenGuideSet(gs)